 Finding a peer group

 Registrars should check first with their supervisor for their recommendation for a peer group.
-When access to an RNZCUC Fellow or senior registrar is not possible, registrars should communicate with the Director of Clinical Training to seek dispensation.
+When access to an RNZCUC Fellow or senior registrar is not possible, registrars should communicate with the Director of Clinical Training to seek dispensation for this requirement.

 Getting the most from the peer group